wgmyers/mal/impls/ruby-wgm/NOTES.md

 All that is left is to implement *ARGV* and taking files from the command line.

+This is trickier than it seems - in order to pass the tests we need to fix the spurious output from parsing the definition of load-file and also stop load-file from outputting the filename given to it.
+Might be nice to lose the trailing 'nil' as well.
+Meanwhile I'm not sure why any of that is happening.

 ## Step 5 (2021-05-04)

 Ok, we've made EVAL always loop.